Enhancing Long-term RAG Chatbots with Psychological Models of Memory Importance and Forgetting: User Experiment

 \subsection{LUFY-Dataset}

-We release the conversations collected between the three models and the participants, which we refer to as the \textbf{LUFY-Dataset}.
+We developed a comprehensive dataset of human-chatbot conversations along with annotations for the important utterances, which we refer to as the \textbf{LUFY-Dataset}.

-Similar to the annotation procedure described in Section~\ref{subsec: Importance Weights of Memory Metrics}, at least three annotators reviewed and labeled the conversations from the user experiment using a binary scale: 1 for "important" and 0 for "unimportant."
-In addition to the annotation of important memories, each conversation script includes three QA pairs.
+Similar to the annotation procedure described in Section~\ref{sec: Quantifying Memory Importance}, at least three annotators reviewed and labeled the conversations from the user experiment using a binary scale: 1 for "important" and 0 for "unimportant."
+The Fleiss’ kappa score for inter-annotator agreement was 0.35, indicating fair agreement.
+In addition to the annotation of important memories, participants created three QA pairs for each conversation they had with the chatbot.
+Thus, the QA pairs directly correspond to their respective conversations.
+Examples are illustrated in Table~\ref{tab: Example conversation of the LUFY-Dataset} and \ref{tab: Example QA pairs of the LUFY-Dataset}.

 For the de-identification process, multiple reviewers examined the conversations to ensure that all personally identifiable information (PII) was removed or modified.

-Further details are provided in Appendix~\ref{appendix: De-identification}.
+\paragraph{Removal of Direct Identifiers} This involves eliminating information that can directly identify an individual, such as names, phone numbers, and addresses.

+\paragraph{Generalization} Specific data points are replaced with broader categories to balance privacy and data utility.
+For instance, exact ages might be replaced with age ranges (e.g., “29” becomes “20–30”), or full dates (e.g., “April 15, 1995”) might be replaced with just the year (“1995”).
+This process helps prevent re-identification, especially when combined with other quasi-identifiers.
+The extent of generalization depends on the dataset's intended use.
+For datasets used in model training or longitudinal analysis, overly aggressive generalization might reduce usefulness.
+In contrast, applications with stricter privacy requirements may necessitate more coarse-grained representations.
+In our case, since the goal was to release a publicly available benchmark while preserving meaningful conversational structure and user traits, we opted for moderate generalization, preserving categories like profession or age range where appropriate.

+Some studies, such as DeID-GPT~\citep{liu2023deid}, explore the use of LLMs for de-identification.
+Other studies, such as the Ego4D dataset~\citep{grauman2022ego4d}, which consists of 3,000 hours of video, use commercial software like Brighter.ai and SecureRedact.
+However, we manually executed the process to ensure proper de-identification.

 We aim for the \textbf{LUFY-Dataset} to serve as a benchmark for long-term conversations, given its unique length, as shown in Table~\ref{tab: Statistics compared to existing dialog datasets}.
+The full dataset, including both the annotated human-chatbot conversations and the participant-created QA pairs, is publicly released to support future research in long-term conversational AI.